Helium Accumulation and Thermonuclear Instabilities on Accreting White Dwarfs: From Recurring Helium Novae to Type Ia

+Furthermore, following the evolution of our HN type models shows a consistent increase in the core temperature, which allows us to compare between models at higher temperatures as well.
+To demonstrate this we have plotted in Figure \ref{fig:Tc_different} the net accreted mass per cycle over time for three models: An initial 0.70$M_\odot$ WD with the initial core temperature of 30MK (model $\#$15), an initial 0.80$M_\odot$ WD with the initial core temperature of 30MK (model $\#$29), and an initial 0.80$M_\odot$ WD with the initial core temperature of 45MK (model $\#$30), all three models with the accretion rate of $10^{-5}M_\odot\rm yr^{-1}$.
+The the net accreted mass curves for these three models overlap, demonstrating the robustness of the results.
+Moreover, this figure allows to compare between models $\#$15 (blue curve) and $\#$30 (yellow curve), for which the former has a lower mass and temperature than the latter, but by the time the lower mass WD (0.7$M_\odot$) reaches the initial mass of the latter (0.8$M_\odot$), its temperature reaches 45MK, leading to the convergence of the blue and yellow temperature curves.
+The red curve, representing an initial WD mass of 0.8$M_\odot$, since began with the core temperature of 30MK, is slightly shifted from the other two curve.
+This implies that, say, an initial 0.8$M_\odot$ WD with a very hot initial core temperature of 60$-$70MK would be slightly more shifted compared to the 30MK model.
+We conclude that the initial core temperature has a minor effect on the evolution and thus, the robustness of our results holds.

 On the other hand, the donor may be helium-rich, i.e., a helium star, in which case the \textit{helium is transferred directly} and then the accretion rate would depend on the system parameters, such as the separation and the donor radius, in principle leading to any of the accretion regimes.